 - Only oral exam - Possibility of a mid term exam (on a flexible first part) - One (short!) lesson will be held by each student - This has a twofold aim: on the one hand it gets close students to research; on the other hand it is a good exercise to learn to extract the main ideas from a paper. - This lesson will exonerate students by a part of the oral exam and is compulsory (mod the # of attendees).

 RELATION WITH OTHER COURSES

-- This course is a second year one... - No previous exams are required to attend this course, nevertheless - A DEEP FAMILIARITY WITH - ALGORITHMS AND DATA STRUCTURES IS NECESSARY.
+No previous exams are required to attend this course, nevertheless A DEEP FAMILIARITY WITH ALGORITHMS AND DATA STRUCTURES IS NECESSARY.

 AT THE END OF THIS COURSE...